tristansamuk/close-reader/README.md

 # Project Title

-Close Reader
+_CloseReader_

 ## Overview

-Close Reader is an app for reading and learning about poetry with the help of generative AI.
+_CloseReader_ is an app for reading and learning about poetry with the help of generative AI.

 ### Problem